What's in my camera bag?

 What can I say about this other than always make sure you have more than you need.
 2/3 is normally enough for me to get through a full wedding day.
 The rest are back-ups.

 I normally prefer to use smaller capacity cards rather that one really large one.
 If a worst case scenario were to happen and a card became corrupted or damaged I would lose only a portion of my photos.
 It’s still bad, but not as bad as loosing all photos from a full days shoot.

 Yeah you read right, a glass prism.
 I’ve been experimenting with using this in from of the lens to reflect light in from different angles.
-I still have a lot of learn as I’ve only started to experiment with it.
-But it’s fun trying new things along with seeing your clients faces when you pull a prism out of your pocket and start waving it in from of the camera.
+I still have a lot to learn as I’ve only started to experiment with it.
+But it’s fun trying new things along with seeing your clients faces when you pull a prism out of your pocket and start waving it in front of the camera.